Axeia/qBittorrentCompanion/AutoPropertyChangedGenerator/README.md

 ** be generated automatically with the setter triggering RaisePropertyChanged.
 ** For ProxyProperties the name of the proxied property is used, ** unless you assigned a name as per the second decorator above.
-** Assigning a name the same way works for regular properties as well, but I would advice not  to use it ** as tools used for refractoring won't pick up on it.
+** Although name customization is an option I would recommend using it, ** tools used for refractoring are unlikely to figure out what to do with a string.*/
-**/